30 minutes or 3 hours: Here’s the best way to spend your time on a visit to QAGOMA

 Queensland Art Gallery / Photograph: M Sherwood © QAGOMA / View full image

-Collection highlight: Australian art
+Collection highlights: Australian art

 The work of Australian artists have been collected by the Queensland Art Gallery since its foundation in 1895, however few works in our Collection have enjoyed as much popularity as Under the jacaranda 1903 by R Godfrey Rivers (illustrated).
 Considered a quintessential image of Brisbane, the clouds of purple blooms capture the attention of Gallery visitors and has ensured the painting’s enduring appeal.
 Hanging alongside is Monday morning 1912 by Vida Lahey (illustrated), another of the Gallery’s most loved works.
 The painting of two young women doing the family wash, once a common sight in Australian households, now a recording of a by-gone era.